romandres/graph-ps-http-version-issue-example/README.md

 # Overview

-Example PowerShell module resulting in an HTTP version issue in combination with Graph v4.x when being used in Windows PowerShell.
+Example PowerShell module resulting in an HTTP version issue when reading groups using Microsoft.Graph v4.x when the module is being used in Windows PowerShell.

 # Debugging